-In 2012-13 Mark FitzPatrick begins his second season as the head men's and women's track and field coach and assistant cross country coach.
+In 2013-14 Mark FitzPatrick begins his third season as the head men's and women's track and field coach.

-In his first year at Denison, FitzPatrick led the Big Red to eight North Coast Athletic Conference individual titles and two All-American performances by senior Dee Salukombo.
+In 2011-12, FitzPatrick led the Big Red to eight North Coast Athletic Conference individual titles and two All-American performances by senior Dee Salukombo.
 Salukombo posted his best finish at nationals during the indoor season with a third-place finish in the 5K.
 At the 2012 NCAA Division III Outdoor Track & Field Championship, the senior battled through injury to take seventh in the 5,000-meter run.
-Senior sprinter Chris Roth and sophomore sprinter Tiffany Davis also qualified for the outdoor meet.
+Senior sprinter Chris Roth and sophomore sprinter, Davis, also qualified for the outdoor championship.

 At the conference level, Salukombo was named NCAC Distance Runner of the Year for the outdoor season after capturing conference titles in the 1500, 5000 and 10000-meter events.
 The senior also won the 3,000-meter run during the indoor season.
 Davis was a two-time NCAC Sprinter of the Year in 2012.
 The sophomore won the 60 and 200-meter events during the indoor season, and captured the 100 and 200-meter crowns at the NCAC outdoor meet.

-FitzPatrick comes to Denison from Washington & Jefferson College where he has spent the last eight years as the head cross country and track & field coach.
-A six-time Presidents’ Athletic Conference Coach of the Year, FitzPatrick has led his squads to four PAC championships during his tenure.
+FitzPatrick came to Denison from Washington & Jefferson College where he has spent eight years as the head cross country and track and field coach.
+A six-time Presidents’ Athletic Conference Coach of the Year, FitzPatrick led his squads to four PAC championships during his tenure.